SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 You can help them find resources, like the books and communities I mentioned above, and work with them to make sure they're making progress.

-If they're already decently and are working hard, then you can look at the process itself to see if there's any changes that could be made to speed things up.
+If they're already decently skilled and are working hard, then you can look at the process itself to see if there's any changes that could be made to speed things up.

 And don't be afraid to jump in and get your hands dirty with team work as well, especially if a deadline is approaching.

-You have a vested interest in the team, so your goal is to maximize your ROI, and there's many ways to do this.
+You have a vested interest in the team, so your goal is to maximize your ROI, and there's many opportunities for that.

 # How to get there from here